HELPING HORTICULTURE STUDENTS IN BRITISH COLUMBIA

 HOW THE FUND WORKS

-Our members kindly donate funds to the Scholarship Trust Fund.
+Our members kindly donate funds to the Scholarship Fund.

-The funds are held with the Vancity Community Foundation as a Donor Advised Fund.
-This means that the Scholarship Trust Fund Committee decides on the award levels and distribution of available funds each year.
+The funds are held with the Vancity Community Foundation (VCF) as a Donor Advised Fund.
+This means that the Scholarship Fund Committee decides on the award levels and distribution of available funds each year.
 VCF recommends the distribution of 4% of the value of the fund each year.
-For the year 2021, $13,050 will be distributed to colleges and universities throughout BC.

-Shonagh MacRae, has been a member of the Scholarship Trust Fund Committee since 2020.
+Shonagh MacRae, our current chairperson, has been a member of the Scholarship Fund Committee since 2020.
 Attracted to the garden from a young age, Shonagh’s earliest memories are making snapdragons roar and watching her dad hard prune their roses.
 This early start led to a lifelong love of anything to do with plants.
 She is certified in aromatherapy and horticulture therapy and spent a few years volunteering with VanDusen Botanical Garden as a TA.
 Her membership in garden clubs began with the Shade Garden Society and, once she moved out to Surrey, the South Surrey Garden Club.
-She became a Master Gardener in 2016 and helps to organize their monthly Speaker Series.
+She became a Master Gardener in 2016 and helps to organize their monthly speaker series.
 She is excited to support future horticulturists as they also pursue their passion with plants!

-Patty Molnar is the newest member of the Scholarship Trust Fund Committee, joining in 2021.
-Patty Molnar joined the BCCGC Scholarship Trust Fund Committee while in her second term as president of the North Surrey Horticultural Society.
+Patty Molnar joined the BCCGC Scholarship Fund Committee in 2021 while in her second term as president of the North Surrey Horticultural Society.
 She has enjoyed a lifelong relationship with gardening, starting with an elementary school science project in growing vegetables.
-After gaining a B.A. at UBC, she later balanced her working years in an office job with an interest in gardening, and has always believed in the worth of learning more.
+After gaining a BA at UBC, she later balanced her working years in an office job with an interest in gardening, and has always believed in the worth of learning more.
 As a mature student she earned a Diploma in Horticulture through part-time studies at Surrey College, and encourages anyone who wishes to pursue an education in the horticultural field.
-She hopes her time with the Scholarship Trust Fund Committee will provide support and value to those seeking a career in horticulture.
+She hopes her time with the Scholarship Fund Committee will provide support and value to those seeking a career in horticulture.
 In the meantime, she will be out singing in the garden as she is a member of a choir and hopes that someone has done studies to confirm with scientific evidence that this is beneficial to plants.

-The committee meets approximately eight times a year and is charged with the administration of the Scholarship Trust Fund, including maintaining contact with: educational institutions receiving awards from the STF; Vancity Community Foundation, which administers the funds; clubs, individuals, and associations that donate to the fund; as well as with students receiving awards.
+The committee meets approximately eight times a year and is charged with the administration of the Scholarship Fund, including maintaining contact with: educational institutions receiving awards from the Scholarship Fund; Vancity Community Foundation, which administers the funds; clubs, individuals, and associations that donate to the fund; as well as with students receiving awards.

 A familiarity with administrative practices, good computer skills, and a willingness to work with others are assets that are needed.
 Knowledge of non-profits, streamlining processes, or fundraising would also be beneficial.

-If this is of interest to you and you would like more information, Anne Sprung, the STF’s current chairperson, would be delighted to hear from you.
+If this is of interest to you and you would like more information, Shonagh MacRae, the current chairperson, would be delighted to hear from you.